Database per Service: Data Isolation and Ownership in Microservices

 Why Teams Embrace This Pattern

-The database per service pattern delivers several concrete advantages that matter in real-world development.
+The database per service pattern delivers real advantages for teams building things.

 Team Autonomy